isaacabraham/safe-lite/README.md

 * [Fable](https://fable.io/docs/)
 * [Elmish](https://elmish.github.io/elmish/)

-If you want to know more about the full Azure Stack and all of it's components (including Azure) visit the official [SAFE documentation](https://safe-stack.github.io/docs/).
+If you want to know more about the full Azure Stack and all of its components (including Azure) visit the official [SAFE documentation](https://safe-stack.github.io/docs/).